camilledrone/IARaven/README.md

 # IARaven

-Ce projet est une adaptation du code source des chapitres 7-10 du livre de Mat Buckland, afin d’améliorer le jeu « Raven ».
-Il s’agit de simuler des agents –bots- qui s’entretuent.
-Chaque agent est dirigé par un ou plusieurs buts tels que, sedéplacer vers un item (trousse de soins, munitions), attaquer une cible, explorer l’environnement,....
-Ces bots se déplacent en suivant une carte qui consiste en un ensemble de chambres, de couloirs, et plusieurs points de génération.
+This project is an adaptation of the source code of chapters 7-10 of Mat Buckland's book, in order to improve the game "Raven".
+It simulates agents -bots- that kill each other.
+Each agent is directed by one or more goals such as moving to an item (medical kit, ammunition), attacking a target, exploring the environment, ....
+These bots move along a map that consists of a set of rooms, corridors, and several generation points.

-## Améliorations
+## Improvements

-### #1 Amelioration de la fuzzification pour le choix d’une arme de type 'RocketLauncher'
+### #1 Improved fuzzification for 'RocketLauncher' weapon selection
 *Camille Boucher*

-Augmentation à 5 ensembles flous :
+Increase to 5 fuzzy sets:
-- distance de la cible - close , medium, far -
+- distance to target - close, medium, far -
-- etat des munitions - loads, okay, low -
+- ammo status - loads, okay, low -
-- etat de vie - low, medium, high -
+- life status - low, medium, high -
-- score - low, medium, hugh -
+- score - low, medium, high -
 - desirability - undesirable, desirable, very desirable -

-### #2 Introduction d'un comportement flou pour la visée du tir
+### #2 Introduction of a fuzzy behaviour for the aiming of the shot
 *Camille Boucher*

-La déviation d’un tir –trajectoire d’une balle- est en fonction des variables floues suivantes :
+The deviation of a shot -the trajectory of a bullet- is a function of the following fuzzy variables
-- la distance à la cible - close , medium, far -
+- the distance to the target - close, medium, far -
-- la vélocité  - low, medium, high -
+- the velocity - low, medium, high -
-- la période pendant laquelle la cible est demeurée visible - short, medium, long -
+- the period during which the target remained visible - short, medium, long -.

-Cette fuzzification a été ajoutée à la classe 'Raven_WeaponSystem', et la deviation est ajoutee dans l'appel de la fonction 'TakeAimAndShoot'.
+This fuzzification has been added to the 'Raven_WeaponSystem' class, and the deviation is added in the 'TakeAimAndShoot' function call.

-### #3 Equipe
+### #3 Team
 *Tristan Badana*

-Possibilité de créer une équipe lors du contrôle d'un bot en appuyant sur la touche R et en cliquant sur un autre bot (ce qui le recrute dans l'équipe).
-On peut recruter d'autres membres de la même façon à part s'ils sont déjà dans une équipe.
-Les membres de l'équipe voient apparaître un cercle de couleur (qui est la couleur de l'équipe) sous leur pied afin de les différencier.
-Le leader a les cheveux jaunes.
+Ability to create a team when controlling a bot by pressing the R key and clicking on another bot (which recruits it into the team).
+Other members can be recruited in the same way except if they are already in a team.
+Team members have a coloured circle (which is the colour of the team) under their foot to differentiate them.
+The leader has yellow hair.

 *Tristan Badana*

-Possibilité d'ordonner aux membres de l'équipe de prioriser leurs tir sur une cible sélectionnée par le leader (en appuyant sur la touche T et en cliquant sur un bot),  Cette désignation se traduit par un envoi de message aux membres de l’équipe.
-Lorsque l'on fait un clic gauche sur un bot, la cible qu'il vise en priorité est marquée par une cible rouge sous ses pieds.
-Si le bot voit le bot qu'il cible, alors il lui tirera dessus même s'il était en combat contre un autre bot.
+Ability to order team members to prioritize their shots at a target selected by the leader (by pressing the T key and clicking on a bot), This designation results in a message being sent to team members.
+When a bot is left-clicked, the target it is aiming at is marked by a red target under its feet.
+If the bot sees the bot it is targeting, then it will shoot it even if it was in combat with another bot.

 *Nathan Guerin*

-Possibilité de définir un lieu de dépôt des armes lorsqu'un membre d'une équipe est éliminé.
-Pour ajouter/modifier la position, il faut être en possession du leader de l'équipe, puis appuyer sur la touche ***L*** et cliquer à l'endroit désiré.
+Ability to set a weapon drop-off location when a team member is eliminated.
+To add/modify the position, you must be in possession of the team leader, then press the ***L*** key and click on the desired location.

-### #3 Ajout d'un nouveau but
+### #3 Adding a new goal
 *Evan Touzet*

-Ajout d'un nouveau but, lorsque le bot fait partie d'une équipe, il peut prendre la décision de rejoindre son leader afin de pouvoir attaquer des ennemis à plusieurs.

-### #4 Création de bots apprenants et ajout d'un réseau de neuronnes
+Added a new goal, when the bot is part of a team, it can make the decision to join its leader in order to attack enemies in a group.

+### #4 Creation of learning bots and addition of a neural network
 *Alexandre Bourdarie*

-J'ai commencé par ajouter les fonctions nécéssaires au réseau de neuronnes dans le dossier code_source_reseaux_neuronnes.
-A l'interieur on peut trouver la création des datatables et des perceptrons qui vont être utilisés pour définir le comportement des bots.
-J'ai essayé de rajouter un perceptron dans le système et les nouveaux bots crées vont reproduire le schéma de tir de joueur grâce à 6 critères :

-* la distance
+I started by adding the neural network functions in the folder code_source_neural_networks.
+Inside we can find the creation of datatables and perceptrons that will be used to define the behaviour of the bots.
+I tried to add a perceptron in the system and the new bots created will reproduce the player's shooting pattern thanks to 6 criteria:

-* Les munitions
+* Distance
-* la vie restante
+* Ammunition
+* Remaining life
-* L'arme actuelle
+* Current weapon
-* le nombre d'allié.

-J'ai changé les fichiers Raven Bot pour modifier leurs conditions de tir.
-Le bot apprenant ne peut pas tirer tant que le dataset n'a pas été généré.
-La classe que j'ai ajouté est Botapprenant.

-Merci
+* Number of allies.

+I changed the Raven Bot files to modify their firing conditions.
+The learning bot can't shoot until the dataset has been generated.
+The class I added is Botapprenant.

 ### #Bonus
-#### Creation d'une nouvelle arme : grenade
+#### Creation of a new weapon: grenade
 *Camille Boucher*

-Creation d'une nouvelle arme grenade et son projectile associe : bombe grenade.
-La particularite de ce projectile est qu'il est à usage unique.
-La creation de cette arme et de ce projectile ont necessite des changements dans beaucoup de fichiers : dans les fichiers main, du jeu, du systeme des armes, de la gestion des buts, les paramtres, etc.
-La map initiale a été modifée pour generer une grenade au debut du jeu (cercle simple noir).

-#### Stratégie de comportement au sein d'une équipe
+Creation of a new grenade weapon and its associated projectile: grenade bomb.
+The particularity of this projectile is that it is single-use.
+The creation of this weapon and projectile required changes in many files: in the main files, in the game, in the weapon system, in the goal management, in the parameters, etc.
+The initial map was modified to generate a grenade at the beginning of the game (single black circle).

+#### Team behaviour strategy
 *Nathan Guerin*

-Ajout du comportement de déplacement OffsetPursuit.
-Pour déclencher ce comportement, il faut être en possession du leader d'une équipe, et d'appuyer sur la touche ***O***, afin d'ordonner aux autres membres de l'équipe de se mettre en formation autour du leader, pour le protéger.
+Added the OffsetPursuit movement behaviour.
+To trigger this behaviour, you need to be in possession of the leader of a team, and press the ***O*** key, in order to order the other team members to form up around the leader, to protect him.

 ----

-## Membres du groupe
+## Team members

 * [Tristan Badana (BADT14010201)](mailto:tbadana@etu.uqac.ca)
 * [Alexandre Bourdarie (BOUA28070007)](mailto:abourdarie@etu.uqac.ca)